cseanburns/systems-librarianship/src/3d-managing-software.md

 Dependencies are other software that software depends upon to run.
-That is, few computer applications are self-contained, and they often require other technology.
+That is, few computer applications are self-contained, and they often require other software to operate.
 When we uninstall (or remove) applications, the package manager does not auto uninstall those dependencies that were installed with it.
-We use the autoremove command to uninstall those:
+We use the autoremove command to uninstall those, which helps keep our systems clean:

 ```
 sudo apt autoremove